Colle System: Colle–Zukertort System

-One variation of the Colle is the Colle–Zukertort System (named after Johannes Zukertort), characterized by developing the dark-squared bishop on b2.
+One variation of the Colle is the Colle–Zukertort System (named after Johannes Zukertort), characterised by developing the dark-squared bishop on b2.
 The typical plan is: 1.d4 d5 2.Nf3 e6 3.e3 Nf6 4.Bd3 c5 5.b3 Nc6 6.0-0 Bd6 7.Bb2 0-0, where White, despite their apparently innocuous development, will eventually play for a kingside attack.
 This system has been frequently employed at grandmaster level by Artur Yusupov.

 Games

 A famous Colle System win featuring a slightly unusual Greek gift sacrifice is Colle–O'Hanlon, 1930.
 Analysts have debated the theoretical soundness of this sacrifice for many years.